bhdicaire/dnsConfiguration/README.md

 	* **make push msg="add foo.com"**: git pull, git commit with message, and push update to providers
 	* **make push-ticket ticket=abcdef**: git pull, git commit with ticket number, and push update to providers

+Example workflow
+Here is an example series of commands that would be used to convert a zone.
+Lines that start with # are comments.

+# Note this command uses ">>" to append to dnsconfig.js.
+Do
+# not use ">" as that will erase the existing file.
+convertzone -out=dsl foo.com <old/zone.foo.com >>dnsconfig.js
+#
+dnscontrol preview
+vim dnsconfig.js
+# (repeat these two commands until all warnings/errors are resolved)
+#
+# When everything is as you wish, push the changes live:
+dnscontrol push
+# (this should be a no-op)
+#
+# Make any changes you do desire:
+vim dnsconfig.js
+dnscontrol preview
+# (repeat until all warnings/errors are resolved)
+dnscontrol push
 ## Licence

 **dnsConfiguration** is [licensed by Benoît H. Dicaire under the MIT License](https://github.com/bhdicaire/dnsConfiguration/blob//master/LICENCE).